ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/UI_CONFIGURATION_GUIDE.md

 ## How the Configuration Wizard Works

-The Zone Controller integration uses Home Assistant's **Config Flow** system, which provides a step-by-step UI wizard.
+The Smart Vent Controller integration uses Home Assistant's **Config Flow** system, which provides a step-by-step UI wizard.
 No YAML editing required!

 ## Step-by-Step Process